5he1d0r/use-clicktt/README.md

 It replaces the links to the group page of mytischtennis with an equivalent group page link to click-tt.
 This gives the possibility that you can still navigate to an group page on mytischtennis with an activated script without getting redirected to click-tt.

+Further this replaces the links on a club page.

 It can handle all associations including the DTTV.

 ## Setup